adamhjk/community-compact/COMMUNITY-COMPACT.md

 ## Consulting License

 As the community grows, the desire for consulting businesses may also grow.
-The communities desire is that, if you intend to make money on the [SOFTWARE] through consulting and support, you contribute to the community through purchasing a consulting license subscription from [BUSINESS].
+The community's desire is that, if you intend to make money on the [SOFTWARE] through consulting and support, you contribute to the community through purchasing a consulting license subscription from [BUSINESS].

-We ask that all members of the community utilizing consulting businesses do so from only those organizations committed to the communities growth and health.
+We ask that all members of the community utilizing consulting businesses do so from only those organizations committed to the community's growth and health.

 ## Contributor Exception